RafaelMRIS/lpow_dever/README.md

 ## Seja bem vinda professora !

-You can use the [editor on GitHub](https://github.com/lm344941/lpow_dever/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Eu achei mais interessante usar o [editor on GitHub](https://github.com/lm344941/lpow_dever/edit/master/README.md), achei divertido de trabalhar nele.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+###

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for